vanvalenlab/deepcell-tf/README.md

 ### Install with Docker

 There are also [docker containers](https://hub.docker.com/r/vanvalenlab/deepcell-tf) with GPU support available on DockerHub.
-To  run the library locally on a GPU, you will need to make sure the latest version of <tt><a href="https://github.com/NVIDIA/nvidia-docker">nvidia-docker</a></tt> and [CUDA](https://developer.nvidia.com/cuda-downloads) are installed.
-Alternatively, Google Cloud Platform (GCP) offers prebuilt virtual machines preinstalled with Cuda, Docker, and the NVIDIA Container Toolkit.
+To  run the library locally on a GPU, make sure you have [CUDA](https://developer.nvidia.com/cuda-downloads) and [Docker v19.03](https://docs.docker.com/get-docker/) or later installed.
+For prior Docker versions, use [nvidia-docker](https://github.com/NVIDIA/nvidia-docker).
+Alternatively, Google Cloud Platform (GCP) offers prebuilt virtual machines preinstalled with CUDA, Docker, and the NVIDIA Container Toolkit.

-Once `nvidia-docker` is installed, run the following command:
+Once `docker` is installed, run the following command:

 ```bash
 # Start a GPU enabled container on one GPUs